-The 2026 CANUSA Games will feature an exciting Track and Field competition from August 7th to 9th in Flint, Michigan.
-Athletes from Hamilton and Flint will compete in a variety of events—sprints, distance races, relays, and field events—celebrating athleticism and international friendship.
-More information will be shared in the spring of 2026.
+The 2026 CANUSA Games will feature an exciting Track & Field competition as athletes from Hamilton and Flint compete in sprints, distance races, relays, jumps, and throwing events while celebrating athleticism and international friendship.

-Events are open to both girls and boys in the following age groups:
+Events are open to both girls and boys in the following divisions:

-Once teams are selected, a registration fee will apply to participate in the Games.
+Once teams are selected, a registration fee will apply to participate in the 2026 CANUSA Games.

-CANUSA offers financial assistance and scholarships for athletes who need support.
-Details will be shared closer to team selection.
+CANUSA offers financial assistance and scholarship opportunities for athletes requiring support.
+Additional information will be shared closer to final team selections.

 Email: Paraathleticsprogram2019@Gmail.com